Chronic Fatigue Syndrome

 - Number of symptoms.
 Four or more symptoms of CFS are present.

 A specific treatment for CFS has yet to be proven effective.
-Vitamin supplements and medications have some benefit.
+Vitamin supplements and medicines have some benefit.
 Many treatments just relieve the symptoms of CFS.

 How is chronic fatigue syndrome treated?